 Let's get real.
 Most of us could improve our eating habits.
 If our diet isn’t nutritious, our health and fitness goals will inevitably fall short.

-While losing weight is a common objective, improving eating habits isn't about trendy diets, counting calories, or starving ourselves.
+While losing weight is a common objective, improving eating habits isn't about trendy diets or starving ourselves.

 Launch a workplace wellness program to organize walking groups, fitness classes, fitness challenges, and other motivating offerings.
 Bonus: With a workplace wellness program, employees will get extra motivation from others who are working toward their own fitness goals.